yongfook/bannerbear-signed-url-examples/README.md

 - Ensure `&s=` is the last parameter in your URL
 - Signature should be calculated *before* appending the `&s=` parameter
-- Signature should be a MD5 hash of api key + full url
+- Signature should be calculated using HMAC
 - Ensure that you are not changing the query string after calculating the signature
 - If using Base64, ensure you are encoding *all* of your parameter values *including the layer name*